aiidateam/aiida-core/docs/source/reference/rest_api.rst

           "url_root": "http://localhost:5000/"
         }

-8. Getting a user-defined list of attributes/extras of a specific node.
+8. Getting a user-defined list of attributes/extras of a specific |Node|.

     REST URL::